Death Valley in One Day: Don’t Make These 6 Mistakes

 • Wear appropriate footwear and pack an extra clean pair of socks for after the dunes.

 We greatly underestimated how much water we needed.
-Staying hydrated during your one day in Death Valley is so important.
+Staying hydrated is crucial during your day in Death Valley, where the combination of road tripping and the dry climate can quickly lead to dehydration.

 Time spent: 15 to 30 minutes

-Without using our GPS, it was easy to miss the turn to take you toward Ubehebe Crater.
+Without using our GPS, we missed the turn you take toward Ubehebe Crater.
 Keep your eyes peeled for Scotty’s Castle Road, do not continue on 190 because it will take you in the wrong direction.

 Where you can find the best rollercoaster roads!!
 Artist Drive is a 9-mile one-way winding drive through multi-hued mountains.
 The scenic loop has a couple of stops along the way where you can get out of your car and explore.
 One must-visit stop is to view Artist Palette.